42datasquirrels/FoundryVTT-SIEGE-Engine/README.md

-# Simple Worldbuilding System
+# Castles & Crusades System

-A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with worldbuilding or for running games which do not have a more complete system implementation available.
+Using the simple system template I am attempting to setup Castles & Crusades by Troll Lord Games.